ersheff/IMS322-Docs/docs/style-guide.md

 - Write all CSS in the `style.css` file, which should be referenced in the `<head>` element using `<link>` tags.
 Avoid writing any CSS as inline `style` attributes or in `<style>` tags within the HTML.
 - Write all JavaScript in the `script.js` file, which should be referenced in the `<head>` element using `<script>` tags with the `defer` keyword.
 Avoid writing any JavaScript code inside `<script>` tags within the HTML.

-      - On a related note, do not use a `DOMContentLoaded` event listener or `window.onload` property in your JavaScript file.
-This can cause issues with some projects and is unnecessary when using the `defer` attribute in the `<script>` tags.

 - Trigger JavaScript functions from event listeners defined in the `script.js` file, not from HTML attributes.

 _This:_